 If you have attempted to shave the corn or had it taken care of during a pedicure (which I don’t recommend due to the risk of infection.
 See Medical Pedicure) it will return.

-There are three main ways to decrease the corn or callus from forming.
+There are three main ways to prevent the corn or callus from forming.
 The first is balancing with a shoe innersole called an orthotic.
 The second is surgery to realign the bones and provide a different skeletal structure.
-Last, is where we provide an internal cushion between the skin and the bone so that the substance placed under the corn takes the brunt of the load, not the skin.
+Third, is where we provide an internal cushion between the skin and the bone so that the substance placed under the corn takes the brunt of the load, not the skin.
 This is called cushion restoration, cushioning a callus, or fat cushion and restoration.